and-volkov/Python-Template/README.md

 * It contains a `Makefile` with the following commands:
   * `make help` - show all available commands
   * `make init` - initialize poetry.
 You should run this command before all others
-  * `make install` - install development requirments
+  * `make install` - Create `.venv` inside project folder and install all requirements
   * `make test` - run tests
   * `make clean` - clean up
   * And several other commands for managing docker containers and images.